cassiewallace/library-api/README.md

 ### Deploying to Heroku

-Run `git push heroku master` to create a new release on **library-api-cw** on Heroku and kick off deployment.
+Run `git push heroku main` to create a new release on **library-api-cw** on Heroku and kick off deployment.